wttech/aet/README.md

 ## What's philosophy behind AET?
 AET helps testers to ensure that a change in one part of the software has not introduced new defects in other parts of the software.

-#### AET can be most useful for
+#### AET is suited for
-* testing large websites or large portfolios using common components in a CMS,
+* monitoring regression across large digital web platforms,
-* unit testing custom components for a CMS project,
+* managing visual changes across digital platform after changing common component (e.g. footer),
 * regression tests at the end of an Hourly/Daily/Weekly/Per Sprint Completion,
-* as part of an upgrade or migration of infrastructure / platform migration.
+* as part of an upgrade or migration process of a platform.

 #### A typical scenario of use
 1. The AET user (Developer or QA) baselines a set of components or pages with URLs as an input to the tool.